kevinhbhimani/EH-Drift/README.md

 - `/z`: A dataset storing a single value, denoting the height of the event within the detector.

-- `/grid`: Contains a single value representing the grid size used in the simulation.
+- `/surface_charge`: A single value indicating the surface charge considered in the simulation.

-- `/detector_name`: A string that identifies the name of the detector used in the simulation.

 ### Attributes
 Attached to the root group are attributes providing additional context and settings used during the simulation:

+- `detector_name`: A string that identifies the name of the detector used in the simulation.

-- `surface_charge`: A single value indicating the surface charge considered in the simulation.
+- `grid`: Contains a single value representing the grid size used in the simulation.

+- `passivated_thickness`: Contains a single value representing the width of passivated surface, where charges are slowed down.

 - `self_repulsion`: This attribute holds a boolean value, indicating whether self-repulsion effects were taken into account in the simulation.